SwedbankPay/developer.swedbankpay.com/checkout-v3/migration-guide-v1-v3.md

 ## Why

-The first main reason for migrating is the access to new development.
+The first reason for migrating is the access to new development.
 All fresh features and capabilities are exclusively released to Digital Payments, and will not be available when using payment methods v1.